TGeneDavis/clojure-alpha-beta/README.md

 Also, I've added some tests to ensure the algorithm is implmented correctly.

-I'm planning on doing a lot more work on this library.
+I'm planning on adding more algorithms to this library.
 This is just a start.

 Look for more information at https://makeonlinegames.com/ once I've written up